 These insurances do not extend to cover liability for any negligent actions or omissions on the part of the Host Organisation that result in injury to, or loss or damage of personal property of a student.

-In order for the University’s insurance partner to release confirmation of cover letters which may be requested from Host Organisations, students will need to request that their respective Student Advising Office or Placement Coordinator email Aon at [email protected] with following additional information:
+In order for the University's insurer to release confirmation of cover letters which may be requested by host organisations, students will need to request from their respective Student Advising Office or Placement Coordinator.